 Unlike the Appalachian Trail, the Camino has many different possible starting points.
 Completing a Camino is defined by hiking more than 100 miles to Santiago de Compostella.

-As you can see, there are hundreds of different routes to choose from.
-I’ve put together my own Just Pete Camino totaling nearly 890 miles and encompassing all or parts of 5 different Caminos.
+I put together my own Just Pete Camino totaling 890 miles and encompassing all or parts of 5 different Caminos.

-I will be flying into Madrid and (somehow) getting myself to St-Jean-Pied-de-Port (France).
-My trek will begin on the Camino Frances.
-This is the most travelled of the Caminos and I will only be doing the first 40 miles to Pamplona.
-The route goes over the Pyrenees which is the most physically challenging portion of the Camino Frances and, who knows, maybe I can find some bulls to run with in Pamplona!
+My trek began on the Camino Frances.
+This is the most travelled of the Caminos and I hiked the first 40 miles to Pamplona.
+The route goes over the Pyrenees and is the most physically challenging portion of the Camino Frances.

-From Pamplona I will transport myself (somehow) to Irun and hike the Camino del Norte which runs along the northern coast of Spain.
+From Pamplona I took a bus to Irun and hiked the Camino del Norte which runs along the northern coast of Spain.
 This route is travelled by only about 6% of the Camino pilgrims as it is a bit more challenging than other routes.
-It should provide many ocean views and walks along with lots of small surfing towns.
-After 518 miles I will arrive in Santiago de Compostella which is the ending point for nearly all Caminos.
+It was 518 miles to Santiago de Compostella and the path provided many incredible ocean views and lots of small surfing towns.

-After reaching Santiago de Compostella, I will continue walking to the “end of the world” along the Camino Finisterre.
-This Camino ends after 74 miles in the fishing village of Muxia.
+After reaching Santiago de Compostella, I continued walking to the “end of the world” along the Camino Finisterre.

-From Malpica I will transport (somehow) back to Camino de Santiago and then head south along the Portuguese Coastal Camino for 162 miles to Porto (Portugal).
-This will once again be against the flow of traffic and most pilgrims I meet along the way will be heading the other way.
-I’m really looking forward to passing through Pontevedra (Spain) as this is a sister community to our home community of Ponte Vedra Beach, FL.
+I bused back to Camino de Santiago and headed south along the Portuguese Coastal Camino for 162 miles to Porto (Portugal).
+This was against the flow of traffic and most pilgrims I met along the way were heading the other direction.